SimplifyJobs/backend-take-home/CHALLENGE.md

 ## Project Overview

 You are tasked with creating a Candidate Grading System using FastAPI.
 This system will allow recruiters to manage projects, candidates, and implement a team-matching algorithm.
+Your submission must include the final application implemented with this boilerplate, or using your own FastAPI setup.

 ## Part 1: FastAPI Application